Important Updates from Immigration, Refugee and Citizenship Canada

 - A letter of acceptance from the College

 - A certificate of medical clearance

 - Proof of financial ability to live and study in Canada, including return transportation

 - A valid passport

-YOU MUST HAVE STUDENT AUTHORIZATION TO BE REGISTERED AT THE COLLEGE
+YOU MUST HAVE STUDY PERMIT TO BE REGISTERED AT THE COLLEGE

-Your student authorization will allow you to attend only one institution.
+Your study permit will allow you to study in Canada.
 It also specifies the period of time you stay in Canada.
-You may have to get a new student authorization if there are any changes to the conditions of your authorization, including:
+You may have to get a new study permit, if there are any changes to the conditions of your permit, including:

 - Your course of study is longer than expected